lucianoiam/dpfwebui/README.md

 - On macOS WKWebView is used.

 - On Windows Edge WebView2 is used.
-As of Jun '21 the user needs to install a runtime library https://developer.microsoft.com/microsoft-edge/webview2.
-It is expected it will be bundled into Windows sooner or later.
+As of Jun '21 the end user needs to install a runtime library https://developer.microsoft.com/microsoft-edge/webview2.
+It is an official library from MS and expected to become bundled into Windows at some point.

 ### Integration with the underlying C++ framework (DPF)